preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users/index.rst

 Users
 =============================================

-This is an upcoming Omnia 7.0 option.
+This is option is available in Omnia 7.0 and later.

 **Work on the documentation has just started.**